 Treatment rooms were situated away from the main waiting areas and we saw that doors were closed at all times when patients were with dentists.

 Conversations between patients and dentists could not be heard from outside the treatment rooms which protected patients' privacy.
-Patients' clinical records were stored electronically and in paper form.
-Computers were password protected and regularly backed up to secure storage with paper records stored in lockable records storage cabinets.
+Patients' clinical records were stored mainly in paper form.
+Computers which contained patient confidential information were password protected and regularly backed up to secure storage; with paper records stored in an area of the practice not accessible to unauthorised members of the general public.

 Practice computer screens were not overlooked which ensured patients' confidential information could not be viewed at reception.
-Staff we spoke with were aware of the importance of providing patients with privacy and maintaining confidentiality.
+Staff were aware of the importance of providing patients with privacy and maintaining confidentiality.

-Before the inspection, we sent Care Quality Commission (CQC) comment cards so patients could tell us about their experience of the practice.
-We collected 16 completed CQC patient comment cards and obtained the views of seven patients on the day of our visit.
+We obtained the views of 47 patients prior to the day of our visit and 42 patients on the day of our visit.
 These provided a positive view of the service the practice provided.
-All of the patients commented that the quality of care was very good.
+All of the patients commented that the dentists were good at treating them with care and concern.
 Patients commented that treatment was explained clearly and the staff were caring and put them at ease.
-They also said that the reception staff were always helpful and efficient.
+They also said that the reception staff were helpful and efficient.
 During the inspection, we observed staff in the reception area, they were polite and helpful towards patients and the general atmosphere was welcoming and friendly.